What is the purpose of a trademark?

 There are several filing basis to choose from depending on the particular circumstances.

-- a) Applicant is using the mark for stated goods/services in commerce (1A BASIS),
+- Applicant is using the mark for stated goods/services in interstate commerce (1A BASIS),

-- b) Applicant has a bona good faith intent to use the mark for stated goods/services in commerce (1B BASIS),
+- Applicant has a bona good faith intent to use the mark for stated goods/services in interstate commerce (1B BASIS),

 Why do a trademark search?

 Before you begin the application process, a trademark search is always recommended as someone else may have already adopted a same or similar trademark for same or similar goods/services and thereby avoid the risk of infringing the rights of others.
 The investment of a proper search now will save you time and money later.
-Search results will also help you understand the landscape of other marks surrounding your proposed trademark and show the probability of overcoming any substantive obstacles during the examination process to ultimately obtain a registration. as well as a refusal to register by the examiner for likelihood of confusion.
+Search results will also help you understand the landscape of other marks surrounding your proposed trademark and show the probability of overcoming any substantive obstacles during the examination process.

 How do I confirm the filing of the application?